 - Employers can draw up shared leave policies unless they have them.
 It can also change existing policies to encourage workers with leave balances to provide leave to workers who do not have enough to cover absences due to illness.

-Steps to Create a Pay item for the COVID Paid Sick Leave
+Steps to Create a Pay Item for COVID Paid Sick Leave

 Perform the below instructions to create pay items for three types of Paid sick leave